Itha4/Itha4/README.md

 - 💬 I enjoy talking about the cloud; Azure....Hybris cloud is the future
 - 📝 I blog about cloud topics with a touch of nerd humour.
 - 🌱 I’m currently learning Microsoft Defender and Microsft Sentinel.
-- 🤔 I'm a cloud adcocate hoping to help more businesses move their operations to the cloud and to have more developers build proejcts around the cloud services.
+- 🤔 I'm big on cloud advocacy hoping to help more businesses move their operations to the cloud and have more developers build proejcts around the cloud services.
 - ⚡ I blog in hope that both novices and experts find it useful.. dear experts, feel free to correct me if i'm wrong or shre content that will be helpful in my learning.

 - 📫 How to reach me: